akhilk2802/BigDataSystems/gaia-openai-validations/README.md

 	•	Metadata is stored in PostgreSQL on AWS RDS.
 	•	Files are uploaded to AWS S3.
 	•	File paths and metadata URLs are updated in PostgreSQL.

+### Project Flow

+#### Step 1: Selection of Test Cases
+- User selects a validation test case from the GAIA Dataset.
+- Predefined questions and answers from the metadata table are displayed for user reference.

+#### Step 2: Sending Questions to OpenAI
+- User sends the selected question to OpenAI for response generation.
+- The response is then compared with the predefined answer.

+#### Step3: Validating the answer
+- If the response doesn’t match the expected outcome, the user is given the flexibility to modify the input steps.
+- The user can re-submit the question for another validation attempt.
+- If the Answer is right, it is saved to model response table.

 ### Installation and Setup: